Understand the Shopping List API

 • Example: Frank adds notes for his home theater installation:

-For the complete specification, see the ShoppingList API Documentation.
+For the complete specification, including the full JSON representation and every related type, see the ShoppingList API documentation.

 Test your knowledge